secrez/secrez/README.md

 **Risks**

 Adding or removing a second factor changes the keys.json file.
-So, if you are using a git repository, be sure you don't create conflicts, i.e., don't change the second factor configuration in more computer parallely because you risk to damage your data.
+So, if you are using a git repository, be sure you don't create conflicts, i.e., don't change the second factor configuration in more computer parallelly because you risk to damage your data.

-As a rule of thumb, if you use a git repo, always commit and push before changing the configuration.
+As a rule of thumb, if you use a git repo, always pull before running Secrez, and always commit and push after exiting.

 #### Some thoughts